tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

 An older gentleman, sporting a sruff of grey hair on his chin and a slightly hunched back.
 He is welcoming towards newcomers but clearly is trying to put out the fires of disconcern in his small town with varying success.
 Frederic is desperate to be rid of the increasing mass of undead roaming the lands under his governance.
 Generally the people are fond of him but also are neutral towards him as a governor as he was the burgermaster for a long-time and somebody had to step up at that time as nobody wanted to do it.
 He is a former farmer and misses that time as he had to give it up for his governmental duties and he spends his few hours off duty on the farm of his son Ben Thornberg just beyond the town.
 He harbors disdain for the outriders and some degree towards the army as they all ignored his pleas as the matter is of too little importance (this is why he got the bounty for the dispatch of the source of the surge of undead)

 ### Myriam Bell
+Matron of the **Sleepy Hedgehog Inn** and a stout woman.
+Hearty of character, motherly in tone and open for anyone who wishes to rest at her inn.
+She likes to gossip and keeps tabs on everybody she can prodding the drunks at her tavern, sometimes bribing them with another shot on the house.
+Myriam will the tell the charactes of the bounty that was issued by the burgermaster and send them on their way to him for further information.
 ### Patrick Harper
+Harper is the resident man of the cloth in Grenzstad.
+He does not posses any holy powers but tends to the sick and wounded nontheless to the best of his abilites.
+He lives and worships in the small shrine towards the edge of town.
+He is a devout man following the teachings of the church of Ilamther to a T. He is willing to inform the players of the principles of the church if they are unaware, as he desires to spread to good word of Ilmather and will try to rope them into joining his prayer very soon into the conversation if they decided to question him about Ilmather.
+If the players decide to indulge he will offer them a healing potion as a reward for accepting the spirit of Ilmather.

 ---